-Because of acupuncture’s reputation as a treatment to help relieve pain, it’s a common belief that acupuncture simply deals with the symptoms of an illness, rather than treating the root cause.
+Because of its reputation as a treatment to help relieve pain, it’s a common belief that acupuncture simply deals with the symptoms of an illness, rather than addressing the root cause.

 The truth is that acupuncture is designed to help facilitate the body’s own ability to heal itself.

-The acupuncture needles stimulate the body to release endorphins.
+The acupuncture needles stimulate your body to release endorphins.